zerodevapp/orchestra/README.md

 # Orchestra

 Orchestra is a command-line utility that enables deterministic deployment of contracts to multiple chains using a single command, thanks to Account Abstraction and CREATE2.
-It uses the [ZeroDev](https://zerodev.app) service to deploy contracts.
+It only uses the [ZeroDev](https://zerodev.app) service now to deploy contracts.

 ## Installation